robvanderleek/JLifx/README.md

 ## Usage

 ### As command line tool
-Build the packaged JAR shell script and run it from the command line, this will display the supported commands:
+Build the executable JAR and run it from the command line, this will display the supported commands:

 	$ ./jlifx